 To enter the Responsive Mode Editor, navigate to the lower corner of your editor panel and click the responsive mode icon.
 This will load the responsive modes.
 These will additionally load on any responsive controls in the editor.

-To enter the breakpoint editor, you may click the gear icon located in the top corner of your screen.
-This may also be reached in your Site Settings.
+To open the breakpoint editor, you may click the gear icon located in the top corner of your screen.

 Adding Additional Breakpoints

 To add breakpoints, click the + icon in the active breakpoints control.
 A dropdown list will appear with the additional options.